mpv-player/mpv/DOCS/man/input.rst

     cached.

     ``fw-bytes`` is the number of bytes of packets buffered in the range starting from the current decoding position.
+This is a rough estimate (may not account correctly for various overhead), and stops at the demuxer position (it ignores seek ranges after it).

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with